hbckleikamp/SIMSpy/README.md

 ### Calibration

-First attempts to fit optimum values for sf and k0, which as used to convert tof values to mz.
+Calibration is key for accurate molecular formula prediction.
-Then calibration is optimized using a list of internal calibrants.
+Using a list of internal calibrants, first optimal values for global sf and k0 are fitted, which as used to convert tof values to mz, then calibration minimizes the mass error locally.
 There is a list of substrate specific calibrants, and a list of sample specific calibrants.
 If calibration is unsuccesful, a higher ppm_cal value should be tried.
-Sor gold coated silicon wafers, a Substrate value of Au would be used.
+Sor gold coated silicon wafers, a substrate value of Au would be used.
 ITO substrates, InOSiSn can be used.

 |Parameter           | Default values     |       Description|
 |-----------------|:-----------:|---------------|